-The Transport Scotland PSO air service to Barra, operated by Longanair, to the iconic Traigh Mhor beach aerodrome, is operated by the fixed landing gear Twin Otter aircraft, which has necessary short take-off and landing capability.
+The Transport Scotland PSO air service to Barra, operated by Loganair, to the iconic Traigh Mhor beach aerodrome, is operated by the fixed landing gear Twin Otter aircraft, which has necessary short take-off and landing capability.

-With just 28 seats on board, islanders and visitors have struggled to make bookings on their air service for a number of years.
+With just 13 seats available per flight, islanders and visitors have struggled to make bookings on their air service for a number of years.
 A survey by HITRANS as part of a study into how Regional Air Services may be developed (2013) identified evidence of demand and Loganair an opportunity to increase capacity by introducing additional daily rotations on two days per week.